jeswr/blog/posts/disambiguating-data-wallets.md

 So - what different formats are there?
 How do they compare?

+### The (big) missing piece

+Websites for instance need HTML to tell you how a Website is displayed - but also need HTTP(S) to tell your browser *where* that website document is, and how to get it.

 ### A push for alignment

 The [Open Wallet Foundation](https://openwallet.foundation), hosted by the [Linux Foundation](https://www.linuxfoundation.org) has a mission to facilitate global interoperability of verifiable credentials.